kristinemlarson/gnssrefl/docs/pages/file_structure.md

 for station ABCD in year 2021 and day of year 3.

 NMEA files may be gzipped.

+This is different that used for RINEX files and is entirely due to the wishes of the people that contributed this code.
+If you would like the code to also allow a traditional folder location ($REFL_CODE/2021/nmea/abcd or $REFL_CODE/2021/nmea/ABCD), I am fine with that.
+I ask that you please submit a pull request.

 Additional information about nmea2snr [is in the code.](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.nmea2snr_cl.html)